BitVM/bitvm.github.io/snark.md

 - Currently, a full block of space costs less than 0.3 BTC ~ $20000 in fees.
 - Our current implementation of Winternitz signatures require about 31 bytes of overhead per bit of message.
 Thus, the assertTx may commit to up to 16 KB of trace data.
 - A degree-12 extension field element is about 3 KB.
 Thus, naively, the assertTx may commit to up to 5 intermediate results.
-- Thus, we my compute up to 6 slices, and the total size of all disproveTx Tapscripts combined may be up to `6 x 4 MB = 24 MB`.
+- Thus, verifiers may choose from up 6 disproveTx Tapscripts, and the combined size of all Tapscripts is up to `6 x 4 MB = 24 MB`.

 ## General Ideas for Optimizations
+- We can use a sequence of commit transactions, effectively spreading out the commitment over multiple blocks.
 - The chunks f1, f2, f3, ... don't have to be in sequence.
 Their inputs and outputs can form any kind of DAG.
 So we don't need to send global information along each step.
 - The commitment script can make use of conditionals.
 E.g., "if z3 == 1 then commit to z11 else commit to z17"
 - We can use hints / auxiliary inputs to the f_i / E.g., provide an inverse and then verify it using multiplication